Norwegian University of Science and Technology: Student life

 NTNU welcomes students from all over the world, and offers more than 60 international master programmes as well as PhD programmes, which all are taught in English.
-PhD vacancies are announced on the university website and are paid as academic staff, that offers one of the world's best PhD fellowships as well as employment benefits under Norwegian law.
-There are no tuition fees at NTNU, however students do pay "semesteravgift" every semester.
-However, the international students have to guarantee their living expenses if they are not offered a scholarship.
+PhD vacancies are announced on the university website and are paid as academic staff, that offers one of the largest in Europe salaries for its PhD candidates following the Norwegian law regulations.
+There are no tuition fees at NTNU for Norwegian students and students from European Union, however students do pay "semesteravgift" every semester.
+In addition to semester fees, the international students have to guarantee their living expenses if they are not offered a scholarship.

 NTNU students have a clear presence in the city of Trondheim.
 The most famous student organization is the Studentersamfundet i Trondhjem, also known as "the red round house" after its architectural form; every other year it organizes a cultural festival UKA.
 Another festival organized by students is the International Student Festival in Trondheim ISFiT, which awards a student peace prize and draws internationally known speakers.
 EMECS-thon is a student driven embedded systems marathon competition, organized by students from NTNU and implemented in some of the top universities worldwide, where participants have 48 hours to develop an embedded project from scratch.
 The student sports organization, NTNUI, has roughly 10 000 members in its many branches, with the largest groups including orienteering, cross-country and telemark skiing, but there are also groups for sports less common in Norway, like American football, lacrosse and aikido.
 A cabin and cottage organization owns several cabins in the countryside, available for students wishing to spend a few days away.
 There are also student fraternities, some of which conduct voluntary hazing rituals, which provide contact with potential employers and for social interaction between students.
 There are also alumni associations; religious and political organizations; clubs devoted to various topics such as innovation, human rights, beer, oatmeal, anime and computers; and The Association for Various Associations, which is a parody of the university's large number of student organizations.
 University recently started to offer "roof over your head" guarantee to the new coming student to Trondheim until they find proper housing.

-The Gløshaugen campus of the university has been filmed with a quadcopter and may be seen as YouTube video here.

-NTNU is a pioneer with of the concept of "Student Cabins", the university offers its students access to cabins on the outskirts of the city of Trondheim in which they can enjoy on vacations and weekends.
+NTNU is a pioneer with of the concept of "Student Cabins", the NTNUI offers its students access to cabins on the outskirts of the city of Trondheim in which they can enjoy on vacations and weekends.
+In 2024 the number of cabins is 23 cabins that can be rented.